 Less Than Significant Impact.
-The proposed project is within the Central Valley Regional Water Quality Control Board region.
-As student capacity at the site would decrease, the water needs are expected to decrease compared to existing conditions; therefore, water supply is anticipated to be sufficient for the proposed project and impacts would be less than significant.
+The proposed project is within the Central Valley Regional Water Quality Control Board (RWQCB) (Region 5).
+California American Water provides the water service to the area of the County containing the project site (Sacramento County 2021b).
+As student capacity at the school would remain unchanged, the water needs of the school are expected to be similar to existing conditions; therefore, water supply is anticipated to be sufficient for the proposed project and impacts would be less than significant.

-c) Result in a determination by the waste water treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
+c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?

 Less Than Significant Impact.
-The City of Sacramento is responsible for the collection of wastewater within the City.
-The proposed project would result in a decrease in capacity; therefore, it is anticipated that the wastewater facilities would continue to have adequate capacity to serve the proposed project.
+The Sacramento Area Sewer District is responsible for the collection of wastewater within the portion of the County that contains the project site.
+Wastewater is treated at the Sacramento Regional Wastewater Treatment Plant which has an average dry weather flow capacity of 181 million gallons per day (CRWQCB 2021).
+The proposed project would not increase capacity at the school; therefore, it is anticipated that the wastewater facilities would continue to have adequate capacity to serve the proposed project.
 Therefore, impacts would be less than significant.